secretstartups/handbook/development/growth/experimentation/index.html.md

 1. The experiment is as atomic as possible (i.e. it is easiest to measure one, specific, individual change rather than a series or group of changes)
 1. The experiment has clearly defined and reliably measurable success metrics
     - There is consensus around the chosen success metric
-    - The success metric is clearly tied to a piece of data which will be collected & measured during the active phase of the experiment ([experiment tracking](#experiment-tracking-issue) issue)
+    - The success metric is clearly tied to a piece of data which will be collected & measured during the active phase of the experiment ([experiment rollout](#experiment-rollout-issue) issue)
 1. The experiment includes an estimated time to significance: how long the experiment would need to run given the population size and expected conversion rate
     - Can use handy tools, like the [A/B-Test Calculator (external)](https://cxl.com/ab-test-calculator/), to help calculate this estimate